elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 This is the structure of a tasteful, event-processing program:

 If there are no events waiting, the "deque" routine will yield to the kluge until your distracted user gets back to business.
 To end the program, you should:

 RELINQUISH CONTROL.

 Somewhere.
-Usually in one of your event handlers.
+Geralmente em um dos seus manipuladores de eventos.
 This routine sets things up so the next event you "deque" is nil, thus ending your event handling loop.

 ```
-To run:
+Para que o programa seja executado:
-Start up.
+Inicie o programa.
-Handle any events.
+Gerencie os comandos do usuário.
-Shut down.
+Feche o programa.
 ```
 ```
-To handle any events:
+Para gerenciar os comandos do usuário:
-Deque an event.
+Remova o evento da fila.
-If the event is nil, exit.
+Se o evento não existir, ignore-o.
-Handle the event.
+Gerencie o comando.
-Repeat.
+Repita.
 ```
 ```
 To handle an event: